+81

-Books Audio-visual materials 1st through 3rd year undergraduate students 10 volumes, 2 weeks 4th year undergraduate students, graduate students 20 volumes, 4 weeks 3 items, 1 week Research students, etc. 10 volumes, 2 weeks
+Books Audio-visual materials

+1st through 3rd year undergraduate students 10 volumes, 2 weeks

+4th year undergraduate students, graduate students 20 volumes, 4 weeks 3 items, 1 week

+Research students, etc. 10 volumes, 2 weeks

-In addition to the main Library, the University has over 20 library rooms and materials rooms in individual divisions and departments, etc. The figures given in C and D above include library rooms in individual divisions and departments.
+- In addition to the main Library, the University has over 20 library rooms and materials rooms in individual divisions and departments, etc. The figures given in C and D above include library rooms in individual divisions and departments.
 As the foundation of the University's education and research, the University Library houses approximately 390,000 volumes, including books for learning that support our 21st century liberal arts education integrating the humanities and sciences, and basic/interdisciplinary research books.
 In addition, we strive to maintain audio-visual materials, e-journals, e-books, and a full lineup of databases.
-The library rooms in individual divisions and departments house highly specialized books and periodicals that are suited to the specific field of research.

-- [E-journals] Approximately 11,000 types of e-journal are available, from the three major publishers Elsevier, Springer, and Wiley-Blackwell, as well as from Oxford University Press, the American Chemical Society, the American Physical Society, Nature, and Science, etc. - [E-books] Approximately 20,000 Japanese and Western e-books are available. - [Databases] The journal article search databases EBESCOhost, SciFinder, SCOPUS, and IchushiWeb, Japanknowledge, the online encyclopedia and handbook database Gale Virtual Reference Library (GVRL), and the newspaper article database Kikuzo II, etc., are also available.
+The library rooms in individual divisions and departments house highly specialized books and periodicals that are suited to the specific field of research. - [Electronic journals] Approximately 12,000 electronic journals, from major publishers such as Elsevier and Springer, are available. - [E-books] Approximately 24,000 Japanese and Western e-books are available. - [Databases] The journal article search databases EBESCOhost, SciFinder, SCOPUS, and IchushiWeb, Japanknowledge, the online encyclopedia and handbook database Gale Virtual Reference Library (GVRL), and the newspaper article database Kikuzo II, etc., are also available.